-An asset is anything - tangible or intangible - of value that can be converted into cash.
+A capital asset is anything - tangible or intangible - of value that can be converted into cash.
 An asset is typically acquired as some sort of investment, with the intention to cash out one day in the future.
-Assets can be owned by individuals, and these are called personal assets.
-Assets can also be owned by a business, as fixed or current assets, for example.
+Individuals can own assets, and these are called personal assets.
+Assets can also be owned by a business, as fixed or current assets.

 Either way, an asset can be tangible or intangible: